Behnam-sn/Castle-Docusaurus/docs/dotnet/introduction/dotnet-variants.md

 ### .NET Framework

-.NET Framework is the original .NET implementation that has existed since 2002.
+.NET Framework is the original .NET implementation,
+That has existed since 2002.

 .NET Framework is optimized for building Windows desktop applications.
 It provides access to the broad capabilities of Windows and Windows Server.